 Tue Jan 9, 2007: iPhone

-As for the iPhone 11 pre-order date, Apple tends to open them on the Friday following the launch, which would be September 13 by our calculations.
+This date allows Apple to ship its iPhones into retail channels well before the holiday rush, and is now a well-trodden path to do such.
+As for the new iPhone 11 pre-order date, Apple tends to open this on the Friday following the launch, which would be September 13 by our calculations.

-Finally, the new iPhone 11 release date - the day when you'll actually be able to get your hands on the handset for the first time - could be just a week after the pre-orders open, so September 20 if our analysis is correct.
+Finally, the new iPhone 11 release date - the day when you'll actually be able to get your hands on the handset for the first time - seems very likely to be a week later on Friday September 20, if previous releases are anything to go by.

 - iPhone 11 price likely to start around $999 (£999, AU$1,579)